Leonel Alvarez Ceja

 Tialli (Hello),

 Kate Manne (Cornell) Ned Hall (Harvard) and Stephen Darwall (Yale).
-At the same time, the second project focuses on Aztec causation, while the third explores four-dimensional causal loops, both of which I also work on with Ned Hall (Harvard).
+At the same time, the second project focuses on Aztec causation, while the third is at the intersection of causation and mereology, both of which I also work on with Ned Hall (Harvard).
 Find my CV here, email me at la456[at]cornell.edu

 In the past I served as a researcher to Calvin Normore at UCLA, where I earned my Bachelor’s degree in Philosophy.
 Prior to that, I held a similar position under Katrina Elliott.
 Additionally, I am a co-founder and signatory of the MAP Chapter at UCLA.